blockspacer/CXXCTP/CODE_STYLE.md

 * Use static_cast as the equivalent of a C-style cast that does value conversion, when you need to explicitly up-cast a pointer from a class to its superclass, or when you need to explicitly cast a pointer from a superclass to a subclass.
 In this last case, you must be sure your object is actually an instance of the subclass.
 * Use "const_cast" to remove the const qualifier (see const) only if its really necessary.
 Avoid use of "const_cast".
 When object is needed to be modified, but only const versions are accessible, create a function that clearly gives an editable version of the object.
 * Use reinterpret_cast to do unsafe conversions of pointer types to and from integer and other pointer types.
 Use this only if you know what you are doing and you understand the aliasing issues.
-* Prefer the brace initialisation to in initialise objects and values of unknown type in generic code;
+* Prefer the brace initialisation to in initialize objects and values of unknown type in generic code;

 ```cpp
 template <typename T>